Find the right expert to suit your requirements from the boxes below

-- Whistleblowing policy TMK encourages all its employees, customers and other business partners to report any concerns related to its activities.
+- Whistleblowing Policy TMK encourages all its employees, customers and other business partners to report any concerns related to its activities.
 The organisation's whistleblowing procedure ensures that concerns can be raised without fear of retaliation.

-TMK’s anti-slavery and human trafficking initiatives include:-
+TMK’s anti-slavery and human trafficking initiatives include:

 - Risk assessments: Risk analysis will be completed to highlight any areas where modern slavery risks occur within the group business.

 TMK undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
 An integrated two-stage process is used for considering new suppliers, in a process run by an outsource partner.

-- If suppliers who are required to comply with the Modern Slavery Act do not have adequate procedures for preventing modern slavery and human trafficking, the relevant third party may not be approved for use.
+- If suppliers who are required to comply with the Modern Slavery Act 2015 do not have adequate procedures for preventing modern slavery and human trafficking, the relevant third party may not be approved for use.

-Should a failing arise during the course of a contract executive management will be advised and all options will be reviewed and appropriate action taken
+Should a failing arise during the course of a contract executive management will be advised and all options will be reviewed and appropriate action taken.

 - communicating the basic principles of the Modern Slavery Act 2015;

-- how employers can identify and prevent slavery and human trafficking;
+- providing resources on how employers can identify and prevent slavery and human trafficking;